On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 {\bf Flexible outcome modeling strategies:} DR estimators improve IPW estimators by combining with a prediction model for the survey outcome~\citep{bang:robins05}. \cite{kang:schafer07} show that the regression prediction estimator outperforms DR estimators with a predictive model.
 Moreover, most DR estimators do not apply to subgroup estimation.
 With a linear regression model, the general regression (GREG) estimator improves estimation accuracy in combination with poststratification adjustments~\citep{greg92}.
-MRP replaces the linear regression in GREG with a multilevel model with smoothing effects across poststratification cells to improve small group estimation.
+MRP replaces the linear regression in GREG with a multilevel model with smoothing effects across poststratification cells.